dbayardAWS/kinesis-labs/lab1/README.md

 ```

+When the code is finished running, you should see output like this:

 ![screenshot](images/prereq5.png)

-### Download our sample code
+### Download our sample code for the lab
-Find out more about the sample code [here](https://docs.aws.amazon.com/kinesisanalytics/latest/java/get-started-exercise.html).
+This lab is based on the Getting Started tutorial in the Kinesis Data Analytics for Java documentation, which you can find [here](https://docs.aws.amazon.com/kinesisanalytics/latest/java/get-started-exercise.html).

-Note: We have tweaked the examples slightly.
+Note: We have tweaked the examples slightly for simplicity.
+You can find the original version of the source code [here](https://github.com/aws-samples/amazon-kinesis-data-analytics-java-examples).

 * In the terminal, paste and run the following code to setup the Flink 1.6.2 environment and to compile the Kinesis connector for Flink.